 This time of year, many designers and furniture manufacturers are rolling out their new spring collections.
-That means it’s also the time of year that the biggest up-and-coming trends start to solidify themselves, and you can get a good sense of what’s going to be popular and what you should consider including in any remodels or renovations you might have in the works.
+That means it’s also the time of year that the biggest up-and-coming trends start to solidify themselves.
+Right now you can get a good sense of what’s going to be popular – and what you should consider including in any remodels or renovations you might have in the works.
 This year, one of the big stand-out trends in bathroom design is elegant in its simplicity: making large bathrooms (and big bathroom vanities in particular) a little bit more usable by including makeup tables.

 Why Add A Makeup Table?

-Now, technically this trend isn’t a “new” one – built-in makeup tables, bridges, and old fashioned dressing tables have been around for ages and available here and there in pre-made vanity designs if you knew where to look.
-But rather than just being a clever idea you need a custom cabinetmaker to execute, in 2018 this is becoming a setup that’s commonly available in pre-made vanities from well-known manufacturers.
+Now, technically this trend isn’t a “new” one.
+Built-in makeup tables, bridges, and old fashioned dressing tables have been around for ages.
+But rather than a clever idea you need a custom cabinetmaker to execute, in 2018 this is becoming a setup that’s commonly available in pre-made vanities from well-known manufacturers.
 If you’re looking to furnish a large master bathroom but don’t relish the idea of having a full suite of cabinetry built for the purpose, bathroom vanities with built in makeup tables are a perfect custom-looking option that will cost you a fraction of the price.

 Shop James Martin Vanities with Makeup Tables: